Jackcomputers-app/pycrypt/README.md

 ./setup.sh
 ```

-11. Next you will need to create an admin user inside the database so you can login.
+11. Next you will need to create an admin user inside the database so you can login to the website.

 ```bash
 python3 create_admin.py